Barbeques, suspicion and song as Israeli soldiers break from Gaza war

 The soldier’s steely gaze oscillates between an elderly couple sitting with him at a small outdoor table and each new customer who walks by.
 An archetype of the seasoned soldier with a thousand-yard stare.
 He speaks with a thick American accent in gentle, measured tones.

-In front of him, in the city’s main square, locals enthusiastically unpack meat, gently it out on rows of industrial-size barbeques.
+In front of him, in the city’s main square, locals enthusiastically unpack meat, gently placing it on rows of industrial-size barbeques.

-Israeli reservists, many of them young adults, laugh and joke, mingling with families.
+Israeli reservists laugh and joke as they mingle with families.
 They have just been in the Gaza Strip for five days and have been allowed back to southern Israel for a break.
-The locals have put on a feast to welcome them back.
+The locals have put on a feast to welcome them.

-The silhouettes of young children dancing to an all-Hebrew version of, C’est la Vie, by Algerian singer Khaled appear amongst the thick clouds of smoke wafting through the still evening air.
+The silhouettes of young children dancing to a Hebrew version of, C’est la Vie, by Algerian singer Khaled appear amongst the thick clouds of smoke wafting through the still evening air.

 Several orange flashes fill the night sky in the distance, and a few seconds later, thunderous bangs ring out, echoing across the city’s labyrinth of residential towers.